Here are some examples of Archway Heritage’s work, illustrating the wide range of projects we have worked on:

 Technical summary

 Archway Heritage Ltd was commissioned to produce a report to submit with the planning application to seek listed building consent for maintenance within two parts of this Grade II* listed building, the main building and the West Wing.
-Technical inputs
+Technical inputs:

 - advise on the details needed to undertake the repair and replacement for those areas where permission was required, including the repair of rooflights, internal downpipes, string courses and gutters and the installation of four replacement roof ladders, and a safety rail and gate